Dewahendra/PukulEnamAI_Frontend/README.md

 The technical requirements needed to run this project include:
 1. There is a programming language used, namely JavaScript.
-2. Use the SMTPJS API token to activate the email form.
+2. Use the SmtpJS API token to activate the email form.

 ## Installation